[Featured image is a Buffy cross-stitch created by my friend, Elin Malmqvist, after we bonded over the series during the

 Thematically, Nimona’s narrative lays the groundwork for some of Stevenson’s later projects—namely, Netflix’s She-Ra and the Princesses of Power (2018-2020)—in its exploration of the grey areas of good and evil and its challenging of stereotypical notions of gender.
 While the form she typically presents herself in is that of a teenage girl, as a shapeshifter, Nimona can transform into any living creature within a matter of seconds.
 Her powers of fluidity and identity construction are a threat to the Institution, which is itself a representation of a heteronormative, hegemonic patriarchal structure.
 This is clear in the Director’s plan to kill Nimona for the danger she poses as a “monster”/queer figure and as a young woman.
 It is also clear from the Director’s secret plan to expel Blackheart from the Institution because she disapproved of his relationship with Goldenloin and because she “didn’t see” him as a hero.
-In Blackheart and Goldenloin, former friends/boyfriends on two different paths, Stevenson gives his fans a sweet queer relationship (albeit one that is not explored in such depths as some of their other ones, that I won’t spoil here); and the epilogue hints at an optimistic future for the pair and Nimona.
+In Blackheart and Goldenloin, former friends/boyfriends on two different paths, Stevenson gives his fans a sweet queer relationship (albeit one that is not explored in such depths as some of his other ones, that I won’t spoil here); and the epilogue hints at an optimistic future for the pair and Nimona.

 In addition to the narrative, the artwork is beautiful in its simplicity and its movement.
 The cuteness of the character design belies the darker, more complex story in a way that creates deeply emotional moments for the reader that will stick with you.
 I discovered Nimona on Tumblr the same way many others did, nearly a decade ago, and was enchanted with it immediately.
 Along with other webcomic creators like Danielle Corsetto and Jeph Jacques, Stevenson was one I followed regularly and religiously.
-I was very lucky to meet Stevenson at Flame Con in NYC in 2018, and they could not have been kinder.
+I was very lucky to meet Stevenson at Flame Con in NYC in 2018, and he could not have been kinder.
 He signed my copy of Nimona and drew a little shark and a heart in it, and it was so meaningful to have such a great interaction with a queer writer/artist whom I admire so much.